 With Full recovery mode, the transaction log cannot be reused unless backed up and it is used in recovery.
 So, Simple recovery mode still makes use of the transaction log, it bloats it for large or long running transactions and space is then reclaimed after the checkpoint.

-For customers with sizable Nimsoft SLM databases, the transaction log can become bloated during database maintenance (via deletes and re-indexing) but it normally returns to normal at the end of the maintenance completion.
+For customers with sizable UIM databases, the transaction log can become bloated during database maintenance (via deletes and re-indexing) but it normally returns to normal at the end of the maintenance completion.

 Example errors from the data_engine log: